 Other Essential Program Information:

-* Program Funding: Through cooperative agreements to the host universities, ECA will cover all participant costs, including: international travel costs; travel allowances; program administration; domestic travel and ground transportation; book, cultural, mailing and incidental allowance; and housing and subsistence.
+Through cooperative agreements to the host universities, the U.S. government will cover all participant costs, including: international travel costs; travel allowances; program administration; domestic travel and ground transportation; book, cultural, mailing and incidental allowances; and housing and subsistence.

-* Health Benefits: All participants will receive the Department of State’s coverage of $100,000 with a $25 co-pay for the duration of the program.
+All participants will receive the U.S. Department of State’s coverage of $100,000 with a $25 co-pay for the duration of the program.
 Pre-existing conditions are not covered.
-Information on the health benefit program may be found online at usdos.sevencorners.com

-* Program Requirements and Restrictions: Fellows are expected to fully participate in the academic program.
+Fellows are expected to fully participate in the academic program.
 They should attend all lectures and organized activities, and complete assigned readings.
-Candidates should be made aware that the Institutes are very intensive and that there will be little time for personal pursuits unrelated to the program.